Dirt that Doesn't Hurt

-Studies have shown that a child living in the natural environment (in contact with dirt) is less susceptible to falling ill in comparison to a child living in a totally hygienic and extremely clean environment.
+Studies have shown that a child living in the natural environment outdoor environment (in contact with dirt) is less susceptible to falling ill in comparison to a child living in a totally hygienic and extremely clean environment.
 It has been detailed that messy play in the early years of development decreases the chances of heart diseases in the later years of life.
 It also lowers the rate of allergies and auto immune disorders.

 - Unleashing the creative aspect